zampat/neteye4/itoa/agents/windows/sqldmvmonitor/v0.1.0/Readme.txt

-Copyright 2020 Würth Phoenix S.r.l.
+﻿Copyright 2020 Würth Phoenix S.r.l.

 This README describes the prerequisits for installing the SQL DMV Monitor.
 It gives a overview of the possible installation options/parameters and describes the installation process providing some examples.